 Looking just at a raw visit frequency, the pages might be organized into the following order: first page (40 visits), second page (30 visits), and third page (4 visits).

 If those raw visit frequency numbers are refined to filter out automated agents and to assign double weight to visits from Germany, the order of the pages might change to: second page (effectively 40 visits, since the 10 from Germany count double), first page (effectively 25 visits after filtering out the 15 visits from automated agents), and the third page (effectively 4 visits).

 It’s also interesting that if you look at the list of questions in relations to Panda that Amit Singhal pointed out as” questions that one could use to assess the ‘quality’ of a page or an article,” they focus upon the “quality” of a user experience on a site.
-Panda does seems to focus upon creating a ranking score based upon features found on a page or site rather than actual user behavior data, like this patent does.
+Panda does seem to focus upon creating a ranking score based upon features found on a page or site rather than actual user behavior data, as this patent does.

-We don’t know if Google is now incorporating user data such as frequency of visitors or numbers of visitors into how they rank pages, but it wouldn’t be surprising if they are (as part of Panda, or independently of it), or will be in the future.
+We don’t know if Google is now incorporating user behavior data such as frequency of visitors or numbers of visitors into how they rank pages, but it wouldn’t be surprising if they are (as part of Panda, or independently of it), or will be in the future.